moo-man/WFRP4e-FoundryVTT/docs/pages/effects/triggers/prePrepareData.md

 args.item.system.damage.value = "SB + 6";
 ```

 **Notes**: We don't need to take any precautions against the bug mentioned above as the value is *set* to "SB + 6", so being set twice doesn't change anything.
+See [Prepare Owned Data](./prepareOwned.md) to accomplish this with an alternate trigger.

 ### Add Damaging to a Weapon